Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: The Contract-Based Goal Graph (CGG)

+The assumptions $\psi_1$ and $\psi_2$ are set to `true', indicating that these goals do not rely on specific environmental conditions and are always relevant during their respective contexts (\texttt{day} and \texttt{night}).
+This design choice reflects the ongoing nature of patrolling tasks regardless of additional environmental factors.

-\textbf{AE} (\textbf{AlwaysEventually}) represents the LTL construct globally eventually ($\mathsf{GF}$); \textbf{OP} ($\textbf{OrderedPatrolling}$) is a robotic pattern that expresses the continuous visit of a set of locations while imposing an order during the visit.
-For example, $\textbf{OP}(r_1, r_2)$ corresponds to the LTL formula:
+\textbf{AE} (\textbf{AlwaysEventually}) represents the LTL construct globally eventually ($\mathsf{GF}$). \textbf{OP} ($\textbf{OrderedPatrolling}$) is a robotic pattern that expresses the periodic visit of a set of locations in a given order.
+For instance, $\textbf{OP}(r_1, r_2)$ ensures that regions $r_1$ and $r_2$ are visited repeatedly in that order and it corresponds to the LTL formula:

-Finally, $\textbf{BD}$ (\textbf{BoundDelay}) and $\textbf{IR}$ (\textbf{InstantaneousReaction}) are robotic patterns which perform an action \textit{a} (i.e., sets its atomic proposition to \textit{true}) based on the truth value of an atomic proposition $s$.
-They correspond to the LTL formulas $\mathsf{G}(s \leftrightarrow a)$ and $\mathsf{G}(s \rightarrow a)$ respectively.
+Finally, $\textbf{BD}$ (\textbf{BoundDelay}) and $\textbf{IR}$ (\textbf{InstantaneousReaction}) are robotic patterns which require an action \textit{a} (i.e., setting a proposition to \textit{true}) based on the truth value of an atomic proposition $s$.
+They correspond to the LTL formulas $\mathsf{G}(s \leftrightarrow a)$ and $\mathsf{G}(s \rightarrow a)$, respectively.
 For more details and the complete list of robotic patterns, see Menghi et al.~\cite{patterns}.